elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 ## Troubleshooting

-Here are some things to try out if logging from NLog to elmah.io doesn't work:
+Here are some things to try out if logging from Microsoft.Extensions.Logging to elmah.io doesn't work:

 - Run the `diagnose` command with the [elmah.io CLI](https://docs.elmah.io/cli-overview/) as shown here: [Diagnose potential problems with an elmah.io installation](https://docs.elmah.io/cli-diagnose/).